davidbrochart/jupyterlab-remote-contents/README.md

 ## Usage

+In JupyterLab, click on the list icon "Remote Contents (not connected)" on the left panel, then click on the folder icon "Connect to Jupyter Server".
+You should be prompted to enter the Jupyter server URL.
+Enter e.g. "http://127.0.0.1:8000/?token=87b..." (don't forget the token if you have one).
+If you hover over the icon on the left panel, you should now see something like "Remote Contents at http://127.0.0.1:8000/" (instead of "not connected").

+## CORS

 Since remote contents are fetched from another origin than the client's, you may run into [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) issues.
 The Jupyter server serving the remote contents API must support the client's origin.